 Using unleaded gasoline with an octane rating lower than stated above can cause persistent, heavy spark knock.
 (Spark knock is a metallic rapping noise.)
 If severe, this can lead to engine damage.
 If you detect a persistent heavy spark knock even when using gasoline of the stated octane rating, or if you hear steady spark knock while holding a steady speed on level roads, have your dealer correct the condition.
-Failure to correct the condition.
-Failure to responsible.
+Failure to correct the condition is misuse of the vehicle, for which NISSAN is not responsible.